paradite/sg-tech-list/README.md

 # SG Tech List

 List of notable tech companies in Singapore.
+Useful when looking for a new job.

 > **Warning**
 > Categories are completely subjective and derived from my own uniformed and bias perspective.
 Relative positions in each category are completely random.